Ohio Food and Farm Policy

 Ohio Farmland Preservation Policy

 Ohio has many tools in place to stem the tide of this land conversion.
-They include the Clean Ohio Local Agricultural Easement Purchase Program, Agricultural Security Areas, Agricultural Districts, and Current Agricultural Use Valuation Program.
+They include the Clean Ohio Local Agricultural Easement Purchase Program, Agricultural Security Areas, Agricultural Districts, and the Current Agricultural Use Valuation Program.

-Over the course of more than two years, OEFFA members met with legislators, testified during hearings, and participated in lobby days to convey the importance of land access for Ohio’s 33,000 beginning farmers.
+Access to affordable, high-quality farmland is the number one challenge young farmers face, which is why OEFFA members spent more than two years meeting with legislators, testifying during hearings, and participating in lobby days to convey the importance of land access for Ohio’s 33,000 beginning farmers.

-The Family Farm ReGeneration Act (FFRGA) encourages those with farmland, livestock, buildings, or equipment to sell to beginning farmers to receive income tax credits.
+The FFRGA encourages those with farmland, livestock, buildings, or equipment to sell to beginning farmers to receive income tax credits.
 Beginning farmers are also eligible for tax credits.

 Ohio Food and Farm Policy Priorities

 OEFFA’s other state policy priorities can help more farmers work in concert with nature, increase profitability, and grow the next generation of farmers.
-Contact us to learn more and get involved!

 Making Investments in Regional Food Economies